1994 Pacific typhoon season: Typhoon Gladys (Uding)

 On August 19, a small area of thunderstorm activity formed in the open tropical western Pacific Ocean on the eastern end of the monsoon trough.
 By August 22, the system organized into a small tropical cyclone, which was heading off towards the north.
 On August 23, the system turned westward due to increased ridging to its north.
 It soon became a tropical storm on August 24, and developed into a typhoon on August 25.
 Westerly vertical wind shear led to weakening, and Gladys became a weak tropical storm on August 28.
 The wind shear relented, and Gladys redeveloped into a typhoon as it moved towards Taiwan, increasing in size as well as intensity.
 The system weakened as it tracked across northern Taiwan, prior to making landfall over mainland China, dissipating on September 2.
 Winds at Suao gusted to 133 kn as it moved by northern Taiwan.
 Six people perished.
 A total of NT$400 million (1994 dollars), or $15.4 million (1994 USD), in agricultural damage was incurred across Taiwan.

 Tropical Storm Harry

 Thunderstorm activity developed within the monsoon trough 465 km southwest of Guam.
 The system tracked west-northwest, a course it would continue through its life cycle.
 After crossing the northern portion of Luzon, the system became a tropical depression late on August 25 and a tropical storm on August 26.
 On the morning of August 27, the cyclone passed south of Hong Kong, bringing wind gusts to 56 kn at Waglan Island and 76 kn at Tai Mo Shen in Hong Kong.
 Harry became a strong tropical storm before moving close to the Chinese coast.
 Total damage across China from Harry's heavy rainfall totaled 484 million RMB (1994 RMB), or $56.5 million (1994 USD).
 Weakening thereafter, the storm moved across the Gulf of Tonkin into northern Vietnam, dissipating on August 29.

-Tropical Depression Tering

-This system was recognized as a tropical depression by PAGASA.
-It formed several hundred miles east of the Philippines on August 29, tracking north of due west, and dissipating on August 30 before reaching the island archipelago.